SkinetTeam/Skinet_inflammation/README.md

 The SKINET Project is meant to provide a segmentation of the different structures in kidney histological tissue (biopsy or nephrectomy).
 This is an updated version of the original [Skinet Tool](https://github.com/SkinetTeam/Skinet) that provides indicators to compute MEST-C score.
-It allows the segmentation of sclerotic and non sclerotic glomeruli, healthy or atrophic tubules, intra-glomerular lesions (mesangial hypercellularity, endocapillary hypercellularity, segmental glomerulosclerosis, crescents) and assessment of interstitial fibrosis.
+It allows the segmentation of sclerotic and non sclerotic glomeruli, healthy or atrophic tubules, peri-tubular capillaries and inflammatory cells in addition of the assessment of interstitial fibrosis.

 This repository contains all the project's code.
 You can use our online inference tool to test our tool on your biopsies (tutorial in the "docs" folder).